 Most have a way of creating new members without the direct influence of the Edeia, whether through environmental exposure, infection, propagation, or other means.
 However, it is unusual for them to be able to reproduce via direct creation of new life.

-If you have finished Development Prompts and a Conceptualization (peer-reviewed or reviewed by Auspice) for your Edeia, you can propose an ideogenic species or category of ideogenic species originating from your own Edeia to be listed officially here.
+If you have finished a Conceptualization (peer-reviewed or reviewed by Auspice) for your Edeia, you can propose an ideogenic species or category of ideogenic species originating from your own Edeia to be listed in the Community Ideogenic Species sheet.
 You may also submit if Auspice allows it directly.
 Please use this form and/or consult with Auspice if you are interested.

 Click to expand.